Beyond deep-dish pizza and Navy Pier: here’s how to see and experience the real Chicago.

 Don’t Fly in and out of O’Hare

-O’Hare International Airport is not even in Chicago.
-It’s a 45-minute car ride from downtown Chicago, in the northwest ’burb of Schaumburg.
+O’Hare International Airport is barely even in Chicago.
+It’s a 45-minute car ride from downtown in far northwestern Chicago.
 While you can hop “the “L” (the elevated train) Blue Line between the airport and downtown for a hands-off one-hour trip, this still cuts into vacation time.
 Midway International Airport on the South Side is serviced by Southwest Airlines and Delta Airlines.
 The Orange Line’s trip into downtown Chicago is only 40 minutes.
 Midway welcomed a new food hall earlier this year in Concourse A that includes Billy Goat Tavern & Grill, an Irish pub and Woodgrain (Neapolitan-style pizza).

 Don’t Book a Chain Hotel